MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 When start_pos = 0 is specified in CopyBuffer, it retrieves the currently forming bar.

-By contrast, start_pos = 1 is the most recent closed bar.
+On the other hand, start_pos = 1 is the most recently closed bar.

 This difference is very important in EA logic.